ybrhane/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 ## Data transformations applied (run_analysis.R)

+* Read activity labels
+* Read features.
 * Read train and test data
-* Read features and activity labels data
+* Appropriately labels the data set with descriptive variable names.
-* Select only the measurements on the mean and standard deviation
+* Extract only the measurements on the mean and standard deviation for each measurement.
+* Uses descriptive activity names to name the activities in the data set
-* Merge train and test data
+* Merges the training and the test sets to create one data set.
-* Prepare a tidy data set with the average of each variable for each activity and each subject
+* creates a independent tidy data set with the average of each variable for each activity and each subject.
+* Order by subject and activity label
+* Write out tidy data